Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things become new. (2 Corinthians 5:17)

 Postpartum and the Death of Self: A Reflection God Gave Me on Motherhood

 Over a year ago, I had a peculiar dream that stayed with me.
 In the dream, I had just given birth to my first child.
 The scene began with me waking from a nap at home, my body still aching from labor and delivery.
-Everything felt so vivid—almost as though I were truly living it.
+Everything felt so vivid almost as though I were truly living it.
 I could feel the intense soreness my body had from labor, down to the soft skin of our precious little one snuggled against my chest.
 It seemed so real.

 My mother came into the room shortly after I opened my eyes, crying tears of joy.
 She was still in disbelief that she had her first grandchild, her tears an expression of gratitude to God for blessing our family with new life.
 True to her nature, she quickly stepped in to help me, taking the baby from my arms to change a leaky diaper I’d put on incorrectly.
 She didn’t hesitate, even though it made her hands messy.

-But in the quiet moments when my mother left me alone to tend to my child, I became more aware of an odd grief that was within me.
-It wasn’t sadness about the baby or my new life directly, but rather mourning for who I used to be.
+However, In the quiet moments when my mother left me alone, I became aware of an odd grief stirring within me.
+It wasn’t sadness about my baby or my new life, but a mourning for who I used to be.
+A distinct phrase escaped my lips as I processed the emotion: “I’m not a kid anymore.”

 Letting Your Old Self Pass Away: